Transplanted: Refugee Portraits of New Zealand

 Tracey Barnett has been a contributing columnist and commentator for The New Zealand Herald, The Sunday Star Times, TVNZ and TV3, among others.
 She is the author of The Quiet War on Asylum, a concise introduction to asylum issues in New Zealand and Australia, published by Bridget Williams Books.

-She is also the creator of the asylum awareness campaign, 'WagePeaceNZ', an educational initiative to raise awareness about refugee issues in New Zealand and most recently, 'Welcome #500Now', a call to increase New Zealand's refugee quota.
+She is also the creator of the asylum awareness campaign, 'We Are Better Than That' and most recently, 'WagePeaceNZ', an educational initiative to raise awareness about refugee issues in New Zealand.
 She has argued extensively in the media against detention of asylum arrivals, particularly offshore, and has worked to see more refugees welcomed against today’s contentious political backdrop.

 She has sat on the board of the Asylum Seeker Support Trust and is currently on the Refugee Council of New Zealand.
 Her work can be found on her website at: http://www.traceybarnett.co.nz